5.1 Imaging Overview

 Limiting Magnitudes

-In Table 5.2 below, we give the A0V star V magnitude reached during a one-hour integration which produces a signal-to-noise ratio of 10 integrated over the number of pixels needed to encircle 80% of the PSF flux.
+In Table 5.2 below, we give the A0V star V magnitude reached during a one-hour integration that produces a signal-to-noise ratio of 10 integrated over the number of pixels needed to encircle 80% of the PSF flux.
 The sensitivities adopted here are our best estimate for August 2008.
 The observations are assumed to take place under average zodiacal background and low earth-shine conditions.
 These examples are for illustrative purposes only and the reader should be aware that for dim objects, the exposure times can be highly dependent on the specific background conditions.
 For instance, if a 26.7 magnitude A star were observed under high zodiacal light and high earth shine, the exposure time required to reach signal-to-noise of 10 with CCD clear would be twice as long as the one stated in Table 5.2.

 Table 5.2: Limiting A Star V Magnitudes